yetanotherco/zkvm_benchmarks/README.md

 | SP1 (Gnark compressed, avx) | 0:28:37 | 0:28:37 | 0:28:37 | - |
 | Pico (Gnark compressed) | 0:43:16 | 0:43:16 | 0:43:16 | - |

-Would you like me to modify the formatting in any way?

 ## Commands

 Set N for fibo examples